ajklicker0420/textblocks/README.md

 To Do

+6. Fix text wrapping for strings of text with no spaces ⬛
-6. edit existing blobs of text ⬛
+7. edit existing blobs of text ⬛
-7. Generate text as case/font insensitive barcode/QR code on block.
+8. Generate text as case/font insensitive barcode/QR code on block.
 Clicking block still copies the text ⬛
-8. Request feature ⬛
+9. Request feature ⬛
-9. Put text blocks in separate div ⬛
+10. Put text blocks in separate div ⬛